-At the July 10, 2023 meeting of Council Advisory Committee, Director Dave Bell reviewed the request by Council to obtain pricing for the repair or replace of the sidewalk along Cornwallis Street from Valley Tire to Exhibition Street.
+Director Dave Bell reviewed the request by Council to obtain pricing to repair or replace the sidewalk along Cornwallis Street from Valley Tire to Exhibition Street.
 He asked for approval to withdraw \$42,000 from operating reserves to support this replacement.